 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.

-Advanced knowledge in the use of financial software applications, databases, spreadsheets, and/or word processing
+Advanced knowledge in the use of spreadsheets, presentations and word processing required

-Sensitive to the interrelationship of both people and functions within the department
+Exhibits sensitivity to the interrelationship of both people and functions within and outside the department

 The successful candidate(s) for this position will be subject to a pre-employment background check.